-Graz is Austria’s second city in terms of population, and you could certainly fill a couple of days exploring or just hanging out in the city centre.
-But its location just 2.5 hours from Vienna, and the fact that it’s a logical stopping point on your way from Vienna to Italy or Croatia, make Graz a great place to spend a couple of hours or half a day.
+Graz is Austria’s second city in terms of population, and you could certainly enjoy a couple of days exploring or just hanging out in the city centre.
+But its location just 2.5 hours from Vienna, and the fact that it’s a logical stopping point on your way from Vienna to Italy or Croatia, make Graz a great place to spend half a day on your journey.

 It’s easy to get to Graz from Vienna, as trains run every hour from Vienna’s main station.
 If you catch the 8.59 or 9.58 train, you’ll arrive around midday (11.33 or 12.33), which leaves you plenty of time to see Graz before taking your onwards connection.
 Check out oebb.at for times and ticket prices.